 - The tenth episode covers missing slack time for the development team: The development team is not demanding 20% slack time from the product owner.
 (If a team’s capacity is always over-utilized, its performance will decrease over time.
 This will mainly happen in an organization with volatile daily business.
 As a consequence, everyone will focus on getting his or her tasks done.
 There will be less time to support teammates or to pair.
 The team will no longer address smaller or urgent issues promptly.
 Individual team members will become bottlenecks, which might seriously impede the flow within the team.
 Lastly, the ‘I am busy’ attitude will reduce the generation of a shared understanding among all team members.
 Overutilization will always push the individual team member to focus on his or her output.
 On the other side, slack time will allow the scrum team to act collaboratively and focus on the outcome.)

 - The twelveth episode covers the sprint planning II: The development team is skipping the sprint planning II altogether.
 (Skipping the sprint planning II is unfortunate, as it is also an excellent situation to talk about how to spread knowledge within the development team.
 For example, the team should think about who will be pairing with whom on what task.
-The sprint planning II is also a well-suited to consider how to reduce technical debt.
 Alternatively, during sprint planning II, the development team plans every single subtask of the upcoming sprint.
 (Don’t become too granular.
 Two-thirds of the sub-tasks are more than sufficient, the rest will follow naturally during the sprint.
 Doing too much planning upfront might result in waste.)

 - The last episode summarizes the dirty dozen of sprint planning anti-patterns: They start with the lack of a sprint goal and do not end with a neglected or overly accurate sprint planning II.
 Don’t miss the next Hands-on Agile mini-series on Scrum anti-patterns and subscribe to this Youtube channel.)